farzam-khodajoo/mvpnet/README.md

 also the score report will be saved into `/path/to/samples/684/report/rmse.csv` for further use.

-## 4. Object spot will Segmentation included
+## 4. Object spot with Segmentation included
 <img src="statics/3d_mvpnet.png" height="300">

 ```bash